sconine/photo-display/README.md

   g) Script makes a curl call to a public URL like http://MyEC2instance.com/confirm_media_queue.php?screen_id=1&region=MainStreet and POSTS json data that confirms which media it successfully registered.
 This way if something goes haywire we'll get a resend<br>
   ** If this script cannot make any network calls, local or over the internet it should revert to showing what it already has stored on it's local drive.<br><br>

-<b>find_media</b> - a node handled call that looks for media on the local hard drive.<br>
-  a) This should return true/false, the IP to use in the URL and the space remaining on the local drive (in theory we could later use this information to better stripe data across all locally available peers).<br><br>

 <h1>Files on <b>EC2 public instance</b></h1>